 Additional supplements are meant to add to your dog’s diet and not take over their entire diet.
 It’s always best to check with your veterinarian or a certified pet nutritionist to determine what nutrients and the dosage that’s appropriate for your pup.

 Does your dog’s current diet have all the necessary vitamins and supplements?
 And do you want to incorporate those vitamins into your dog’s food in a fresh and nutritious manner?
-Our pet nutrition experts are always available to answer all your burning questions.
+Our Petchef Advisors are always available to answer all your burning questions.

 Feature Image Credit: Dog In Travel